Chart Color Schemes

 The level of general health in Whitfield - Edge Hill is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-The most prevalent medical conditions are arthritis (7.2%) and mental health issues (7.2%).
-About 71.6% declare no medical ailments, similar to Rest of Qld's 71.7%.
-The area has a higher proportion of seniors aged 65 and over at 19.4% (1,674 people), compared to Rest of Qld's 15.7%.
-Health outcomes among seniors are above average, mirroring the general population's health profile.
+Private health cover is high at approximately 55% of the total population (around 4,741 people), compared to 50.1% across the rest of Queensland.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 7.2% and 7.2% of residents respectively.
+About 71.6% of residents report having no medical ailments, similar to the 71.7% figure for the rest of Queensland.
+The area has a higher proportion of seniors aged 65 and over at 19.4% (1,674 people), compared to 15.7% in the rest of Queensland.
+Health outcomes among seniors are above average, aligning with the general population's health profile.

 Frequently Asked Questions - Health